When Access Disappears

 by Kerry Ann Wiley

-I sat at the rented table.
-It was scratched and scarred like my legs.
+I sat at the rented table, its surface scratched and scarred, much like my legs.
 I pressed my fingers into one of the grooves and didn’t pull away.

-Julian came down, voice soft, questioning.
+Julian’s voice came soft, questioning.
 “Come to bed.”

 I didn’t move.